MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 - POSTROUTING for packets that leave the network card, available in nat, mangle tables;

-- INPUT for packet with this machine as destination (local socket), available in filter, mangle;
+- INPUT for packets that have this machine as destination (local socket), available in filter, mangle;

-- OUTPUT for packet with this machine as source, generated locally, that depart to other destination in the network, available in filter, mangle tables;
+- OUTPUT for packets that have this machine as source, generated locally, that depart to other destinations in the network, available in filter, mangle tables;

 - FORWARD for packets with a destination that is different from this machine, but need routing through this machine, available in filter, mangle tables.

 Depending on what kind of packets it is required to mark, modify or block, a table and a supported chain is selected.

-Low level chains are the fastest ones and are processed first (first being PREROUTING), but filter table does not support this chain (we need to *filter* traffic...) : raw and mangle do.
+Low level chains are the fastest ones and are processed first (first being PREROUTING of raw table), but filter table does not support this chain (we need to *filter* traffic...) : raw and mangle do.
 Unfortunately, raw table does not support some functionalities needed for SNC (e.g. TCP header marking), so mangle table is the best choice.

-It is recommended to check out SNC rule set files because are rich in comments that explain what each rule does (see image on the left).
+It is recommended to check out SNC rule set files because are rich in comments that explain what each rule does.

 A last note on synproxy rules.
 Synproxy requires Linux kernel version 3.12 or above, iptables from version 1.4.21 up and custom kernel settings provided with SN.

 Synproxy is an internal module of iptables that checks if a sender of a SYN packet establishes the connection for real or does nothing.
-It is capable to discard packets with minimal performance impact (multiple millions packets/s SYNflood attacks).
+It is capable to discard packets with minimal performance impact (designed for multiple millions packets/s SYNflood attacks).
 To explain how it works in this setting we provide a fragment of `iptables\og_iptables_rules_synproxy.txt`:

 ```bash
 #excludes syn packets from connection tracking, otherwise too many resources wasted (target CT is conntrack)